amol-vaditake-au6/Bitcoin-Project/readme.md

 ## Project Overview

-1. This Project will send notification of bitcoin latest price for every one hour.
+1. This Project will send notification of bitcoin latest price for every time interval.
 2. The notifications will be sent to telegram channel of link https://t.me/bitcoin_notification
 3. The notifications will be sent to twitter also on account of https://twitter.com/amol17398
 4. Used IFTTT for sending notification